-Helm is a deployment tool that simplifies installing, configuring, and managing Kubernetes clusters.
-Anyone familiar with writing Kubernetes manifests knows how tedious it is to create multiple manifest files using YAML.
-Even the most basic application has at least 3 manifest files.
+Anyone familiar with writing Kubernetes manifests knows how tedious creating multiple manifest files using YAML is.
+Even the most basic application has at least three manifest files.
 As the cluster grows, the more unwieldy the configuration becomes.
 Helm is one of the most useful tools in a developer’s tool belt for managing Kubernetes clusters.
 This article explores Helm’s basic features to give you an idea of how you might use it to help with your Kubernetes deployments.

-Helm is a package manager for Kubernetes applications that includes templating and lifecycle management functionality.
-It is essentially a package manager for Kubernetes manifests (such as Deployments, ConfigMaps, Services, etc.) that are grouped into charts.
-A chart is just a template for creating and deploying applications on Kubernetes using Helm.
 Charts are written in YAML and contain metadata about each resource in your app (e.g., labels, values, etc.).
-A chart can be used by itself or combined with other charts into composite charts which can be used as templates for creating new applications or modifying existing ones.
-Helm essentially allows you to manage one chart for your environment.
+You can use a chart by itself or combine it with other charts into composite charts, which you can use as templates for creating new applications or modifying existing ones.
+Helm essentially allows you to manage one chart version for your different environments.

 The Helm uses a client/server architecture that consists of the following components:

-• Helm Client: The client is the user interface to Helm.
-It is used to create new charts, manage repositories, and release packages.
-The Helm client can be installed on both macOS and Linux.
-It is also available as a Chrome extension.
-Developers also use help to test upgrades before releasing them into production.
+- Helm client: The client is the user interface to Helm.
+It creates new charts, manages repositories, and releases packages.
+You can install the Helm client on macOS and Linux and it is available as a Chrome extension as well.
+Developers also use Helm to test upgrades before releasing them into production.

-• Helm Library: Helm library is a set of client libraries that are used by the clients to interact with the Kubernetes API server to install, upgrade, or roll back charts.
+- Helm library: The Helm library is a set of client libraries that clients use to interact with the Kubernetes API server to install, upgrade, or roll back charts.
 The tool is installed on every node in the cluster and is a required component for installing any chart.

-1. Chart: A Helm chart is a pre-configured template for provisioning Kubernetes resources
+- Chart: A Helm chart is a pre-configured template for provisioning Kubernetes resources.

-2. Release: A release represents a chart that has been deployed
+- Release: A release represents a chart that has been deployed.

-3. Repository: A repository is a public or private location for storing charts
+- Repository: A repository is a public or private location for storing charts.

 When working with Helm, developers search repositories for charts.
 They install the charts onto Kubernetes clusters, which creates a release.